 Service and Learning

-Community-based federal work study provides student employment opportunities at local nonprofits, schools, and other organizations.
+Community-based federal work study (CFWS) provides student employment opportunities at local nonprofits, schools, and government agencies.

 Students who participate in community-based federal work study may: